open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 ### Example

 This is an example of the consumer object for eduXchange.
 The example reflects the default behaviour for visibility of the `ewuu` and `lde` alliances.
 The `ewuu` courses are not visible for students from the offering institution.
 The `lde` minors are visible for student from the offering institution.
 These students can enroll through the `broker`.
-The example also reflects new attributes introduced in v2.1 and v2.2 for `euroteq`.
+The example also reflects new attributes introduced in v2.1 for `euroteq`.

 ```json
     {